-Compensation of Directors.
-Directors who are not Independent Directors will not receive any additional compensation for serving on the Board of Directors, but will be reimbursed for expenses incurred in attending meetings of the Board of Directors and Committees thereof.
-Each current Independent Director has been, and each new Independent Director will be, granted, at the later of (i) the date his or her service begins and (ii) October 31, 1996, options to purchase 45,000 shares of Common Stock.
+COMPENSATION OF DIRECTORS.
+Directors who are not Independent Directors will not receive any additional compensation for serving on the Board of Directors, but will be reimbursed for expenses incurred in attending meetings of the Board of Directors and committees thereof.
+Each Independent Director will be granted, on the later of (i) the date his or her service as a director begins and (ii) the date of this Prospectus, options to purchase 45,000 shares of Common Stock.
 These options will have an exercise price per share equal to the market price of the Common Stock on the date of grant and will vest in equal installments on the first, second, and third anniversaries of the date of grant.
 Independent Directors will not receive any other compensation for their service, but will be reimbursed for expenses incurred in attending meetings of the Board of Directors and committees thereof.